 In 2006, the CC requested that a juvenile standing stock survey component be added to the monitoring program to provide estimates of total abundance in late summer for Coho and Steelhead fry (age-0+), and Steelhead parr (age-1+ and 2+) in the Coquitlam River mainstem.
 The purpose of this monitoring was that this data together with adult escapement and smolt abundance estimates, could be used to investigate freshwater production bottlenecks at specific juvenile life stages that may be related to specific habitat or flow issues.
 We conducted a feasibility study in 2006 to determine the best method for collecting annual juvenile standing stock data.
 The study compared three-pass removal electrofishing at 20 m long enclosed sites along one shoreline with night snorkeling counts at sites that extended across the entire stream channel (Decker et al. 2007).
-During 2007-2018 we proceeded with annual juvenile surveys based on night snorkeling counts, as this method proved to be the most effective for the purpose of estimating juvenile standing stocks (Decker et al. 2007).
+During 2007-2021 we proceeded with annual juvenile surveys based on night snorkeling counts, as this method proved to be the most effective for the purpose of estimating juvenile standing stocks (Decker et al. 2007).
 A multi-year mark-recapture study was also initiated in 2007 to provide estimates of snorkeling detection probability (percentage of fish present at a site that snorkelers detect), which is necessary to expand raw snorkeling counts to population estimates.
-In this report, we present a new Hierarchical Bayesian Model (HBM) that was developed to provide estimates of juvenile standing stocks in the Coquitlam River during 2006-2020 (see Section 4.1.5); this model replaces a bootstrap model used in previous years (Decker et al. 2012).
+A Hierarchical Bayesian Model (HBM) was use to provide estimates of juvenile standing stocks in the Coquitlam River during 2006-2021 (see Section 4.1.5).

-During 2007-2020 we also conducted a separate 3-pass electrofishing survey (with input and assistance from Ron Ptolemy, MOE stock assessment).
+During 2007-2021 we also conducted a separate 3-pass electrofishing survey (with input and assistance from Ron Ptolemy, MOE stock assessment).
 As per the COQMON-07 Terms of Reference, the electrofishing data was collected to provide a comparison of fish densities in specific habitats in the Coquitlam River with fish densities from similar habitats in other streams that were sampled using the same methods (BC MOE juvenile electrofishing database; see Ptolemy 2007).
 The collected electrofishing data was not used to estimate juvenile standing stocks in the Coquitlam River.